pitkley/i3nator/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    copy [FLAGS] <EXISTING> <NEW>
-              Copy an existing project to a new project
+    copy      Copy an existing project to a new project delete    Delete existing projects

-    delete <NAME>...
-              Delete existing projects

-    edit [FLAGS] <NAME>
-              Open an existing project in your editor

-    help
-              Prints this message or the help of the given subcommand(s)
+    edit      Open an existing project in your editor help      Prints this message or the help of the given subcommand(s) info      Show information for the specified project layout    Manage layouts which can used in projects list      List all projects

-    info <NAME>
-              Show information for the specified project

-    layout <SUBCOMMAND>
-              Manage layouts which can used in projects

-    list [FLAGS]
-              List all projects

-    local [OPTIONS]
-              Run a project from a local TOML-file

-    new [FLAGS] <NAME>
-              Create a new project and open it in your editor
+    local     Run a project from a local TOML-file new       Create a new project and open it in your editor rename    Rename a project

-    rename [FLAGS] <CURRENT> <NEW>
-              Rename a project

-    start [OPTIONS] <NAME>
-              Start a project according to it's configuration

-    verify [NAME]...
-              Verify the configuration of the existing projects
+    start     Start a project according to it's configuration verify    Verify the configuration of the existing projects
 ```
 <!-- /usage-main -->